Qui Tam (Whistleblower)

-Every year, billions of dollars in United States government contracts are awarded to private parties for work in national defense, road and bridge construction, and other areas.
-Millions of dollars more are paid out to parties in Medicare fraud or to settle legal claims and lawsuits filed against the federal government.
-Unfortunately, many of these transactions are fraudulent and harm the United States government by overpaying for services, paying for services that never were provided or paying to settle fraudulent civil lawsuits and Medicare costs.
+Every year, the United States government pays billions of dollars in government contracts awarded to private parties to provide national defense, road and bridge construction and other goods and services.
+Billions more dollars are paid to provide health care coverage under Medicare and Medicaid.
+Unfortunately, many of these transactions are fraudulent and harm the United States and its taxpayers by causing them to overpay for services or pay for goods and services that were never provided.

 Filing a Qui Tam Lawsuit